Found us from search engine?

-Finding large corporations that banks on just using a single main website is quite a difficult task, but there are still quite a number of them around.
+Finding large corporations that banks on just using a single website approach is quite a difficult task, but there are still quite a number of them around.

 Now, I can’t tell you that a single website is always going to be the best approach for you.
 You may be a genius site developer, or maybe you are lucky enough to have the backing of deep-pocket investors who can easily afford the costs of developing, promoting and running more than one site.

 It also suits more established businesses that have already built a solid reputation and are backed up with more budget and workforce.
 But there’s also a lot more to it.

-For example, if you are running a senior care center in Las Vegas, Atlanta, and New York City, creating a geo-specific site for each these markets can bring obvious benefits for your company.
+For example, if you are running a senior care center in Las Vegas, Atlanta, and New York City, creating a geo-specific site for each of these markets can bring obvious benefits for your company.
 Like any site, the smaller the market, the easier it is to rank higher on Google, and other, search engine.

 When your business split off brands and services to different sites, it is easy to use focused domain names and keywords to promote the site.

-Sites which focus on one product line or services keeps potential customers from becoming too confused when comparing similar products from different brands.
+Sites which focus on one product line or services keep potential customers from becoming too confused when comparing similar products from different brands.
 Single brand sites make it quicker and easier for your customers to choose a product which is right for them.

 Many sites earn a substantial amount of income from affiliate marketing.
 Developing a content-rich site around a single affiliate is less likely to lead to a search engine penalties than running a single site which links to dozens of affiliates.

 Developing a multiple site model can also protect you if something happens to a site.
 If one of your sites is down due to technical or security reasons, you still have other working sites to generate business for you.

 Multiple websites are more popular among large corporation.
-That’s a given considering not only they can afford to, but there are also many solid reason to do so (such as giving their products and services their own distinct branding).
+That’s a given considering not only they can afford to, but there are also many solid reasons to do so (such as giving their products and services their own distinct branding).

 There are also cases where companies acquire other brands and since the acquired product already have their own image and reputation, it’s better too keep it that way rather than fully assimilating them into the new parent company and wasting the branding advantage.

-The takeaway here is that every business is different, and the decision to have one or more sites is dependent on your individual needs.
-Understanding the advantages and disadvantage to each marketing plan is critical.
+The takeaway here is that no matter if you are a c2b or b2c, the need for every business is different, and the decision to have one or more sites is dependent on your individual needs.
+Understanding the advantages and disadvantage of each marketing plan is critical.